-MANAGEMENT CONSULTING CAPSTONE 491 (3)Management consulting firms provide business clients with functional expertise and in-depth industry knowledge that enables them to provide solutions to business problems that the client had viewed as inscrutable.
+Management consulting firms provide business clients with functional expertise and in-depth industry knowledge that enables them to provide solutions to business problems that the client had viewed as inscrutable.
 This course is intended to confront the students with actual business issues, in case study format, where they will be asked to sort through the plethora of useful and useless data that typically accompany misunderstood business problems and extract meaningful management information upon which the necessary business decisions can be based.
 The business issues will encompass all of the functional disciplines which the student has studied, and require that the student bring to bear all of the management tools and techniques that they have been taught.
 This course will be the Management major capstone course.
-Prerequisite: Senior status

-375/475 SPECIAL TOPICS IN MANAGEMENT (1 -3) Special topics to be indicated.
+MGT 375/475 SPECIAL TOPICS IN MANAGEMENT

+Prerequisite: ENG 112, MGT 300; Requires written approval of the Vice President for Academics Special topics to be indicated.
 The course may include seminars, conferences, workshops, field activities and/or readings focused on current issues in management.
-Prerequisite: ENG 112, MGT 300; Requires written approval of the Vice President for Academics